 Death is a difficult experience for one’s family and friends no matter where it takes place.
 When death occurs overseas the experience can be even harder, especially if the procedures involved are not clearly understood.

-American Citizen Services (ACS) is ready to assist family and friends in the event of the death of an American Citizen in Eritrea.
+U.S. Citizen Services is ready to assist family and friends in the event of the death of a U.S. Citizen in Eritrea.
 Our services include:

 - Finding and notifying the Next-of-Kin of the deceased